On this page10 sections

 Is bilateral stimulation safe?

-Bilateral stimulation as part of EMDR therapy is considered safe and is backed by extensive research.
-If you experience distress during a session, tell your therapist — they can adjust the stimulation or pause.
+BLS as part of EMDR therapy is considered safe and is backed by extensive research.
+If you experience distress during a session, tell your therapist.
+They can adjust the stimulation or pause.

 How fast should bilateral stimulation be?

-Speed varies by individual and therapist preference.
-Most therapists start at a moderate pace and adjust based on your comfort.
+Speed varies by person and by context.
+In a therapy session, your therapist will typically start at a moderate pace and adjust based on your comfort.
+For self-regulation or grounding on your own, a slower pace is usually more calming than a fast one.
 There's no single correct speed.

 Can bilateral stimulation make things worse?

 Processing difficult memories can temporarily bring up strong emotions.
-This is normal and expected in EMDR therapy.
-Your therapist is trained to guide you through this safely.
-Self-guided BLS for calming exercises is generally low-risk, but always follow your therapist's guidance.
+This is expected in EMDR therapy, and your therapist is trained to guide you through it safely.
+For BLS used on its own for calming or grounding, the risk is generally low.
+Always follow your therapist's guidance when you're working through clinical material.

 How many sessions does EMDR therapy take?